GoogleChrome/web.dev/src/site/content/en/media/the-video-tag/index.md

 [Try it](https://googlesamples.github.io/web-fundamentals/fundamentals/media/video-main.html)

-When the browser parses the `<source>` tags, it uses the optional `type` attribute to help decide which file to download and play.
-If the browser supports `WebM`, it plays chrome.webm; if not, it checks whether it can play MPEG-4 videos.
+When the browser parses the `<source>` tags, it uses the optional `type` attribute to determine which file to download and play.
+If the browser supports WebM, it plays that; if not, it checks whether it can play MPEG-4 videos.

 Check out [A Digital Media Primer for Geeks](//www.xiph.org/video/vid1.shtml) to